-Some of the core capabilities of Oracle Applications Cloud are:
+Some of the core capabilities of Oracle Analytics Cloud are:

 Oracle Business Intelligence Enterprise Edition (OBIEE) is a BI solution developed initially by Siebel Systems and Hyperion Systems, both acquired by Oracle.
 Oracle has offered OBIEE since the early 2000s, and as a result, there is a significant installed base of OBIEE users.
 Most installations of OBIEE are on customer premises.